Digya National Park: History

 Digya National Park was created in 1900 as a protected area, the first in Ghana.
 It was acquired by the government and gazetted as a national park in 1971.
 When the government acquired the park, there were living settlements in the park, with most of the residents being fishermen and farmers.
 In 2006, there were 49 settlements and the government of Ghana began evicting settlement residents from the park.
 In early 2005, a patrol-based system was established in the park to curb illegal activity.

 Geography

 Occupying an area of 3,743 km2, Digya is the second largest national park in Ghana.
 It is in the Bono East region and is bordered on the north, south, and east by Lake Volta.
-This park is the only wildlife territory in Ghana to border on Lake Volta, the largest largest man-made body of water in the world.
+This park is the only wildlife territory in Ghana to border on Lake Volta, the largest man-made body of water in the world.
 Located on a lowland peninsula, it has an undulating terrain.
 It lies in a transitional zone between forest and savanna.